 I am currently working on MS Word 2016 for Mac, and am well-versed in Chicago Manual of Style and AP; I also do a monthly event program in Pages.

 No one likes an editor with a heavy hand, but we all know the value of clean, concise copy.
 The key is balance.
 Before we begin any project together, we’ll discuss what and how many changes you expect, but regardless, I will retain your voice.
-While working on translated papers showed me heavy edits can be necessary, thirteen years of writing profiles taught me to showcase subjects’ unique personalities.
-Furthermore, my formal editing study trained me to keep—when necessary—a light grip on the red pen.
+I specialize in heavy onscreen edits and rewrites, particularly in the arts, humanities, social sciences, or topics related to China and Korea (South and North), and I’m used to working with non-writers and non-native English speakers.
+My favorite client request is “turn these notes into a book.”
+However, thirteen years of writing profiles has taught me to showcase subjects’ unique personalities, and my formal editing study trained me to keep—when necessary—a light grip on the red pen.
+It’s all about the project.

-In addition to editing United Nations policy papers, educational material, and a business magazine for the British Chamber of Commerce, I take workshops and courses constantly; in fact, in spring 2018 I will receive my professional copyediting certificate from University of California at San Diego.
-I have done substantive editing, copyediting, and proofreading; I am meticulous in fact-checking and making detailed corrections, and I promise to showcase your work the way you want.
+In addition to having edited United Nations policy papers, educational material, and the business magazine for the China Britain Business Council (of the British Chamber of Commerce), I take regular workshops and courses.
+In spring 2018, I will receive my professional copyediting certificate from University of California at San Diego.
+I have done developmental and substantive editing, copyediting, and on-screen proofreading; I am meticulous in fact-checking and making detailed corrections, and I will showcase your work the way you want.

 I spent my formative years on the (amateur) stage and my early adult career in front of a classroom; I also starred in several English education television programs upon moving to Asia.
 But living in China for nearly two decades has given me a lot more to talk about, and I have a number of audience-tested presentations ready to go.
 I’ve spoken at the Royal Asiatic Society, the British Council, Foreign Correspondents’ Club of China, Craven Community College, The Potomac School, and others, and I have been running a monthly Chinese-themed classical music salon at the Beijing Bookworm since 2009.
 Although my speciality is arts, I can make China accessible for any audience, and can prepare any kind of presentation you wish.